aldec/TySOM-M-MPFS250T-REV2/BSP/hss/README.md

 $ make BOARD=tysom-m-mpfs250t
 ```

-### Programming <a name="programming"/>
+### Programming using GUI <a name="programming"/>

 To program the board, the FlashPro5 or FlashPro6 cable must be connected to the JTAG connector of the TySOM-M MPFS250T board, and the board should be powered on.

 Programming the board with HSS can be done in two ways:
-1. Libero 2022.2 - hss.hex file can be added as a Boot Mode Client 1 to the eNVM memory during bitfile creation.
+1. Libero 2024.2 - hss.hex file can be added as a Boot Mode Client 1 to the eNVM memory during bitfile creation.
 - In Libero Design Flow tab, after Generating FPGA Array Data of the design, click on "Configure Design Initialization Data and Memories".
 - Select eNVM tab, click Add Boot Mode Client 1, and select the hss.hex file.
 - The HSS will be inside the bitfile, and will run after board programming.